Jamazi4/bimcat/notes.md

   - psets with the same name work as the same element
   - empty psets silently don't go to ifc

+### --17-08-2025--

+add frontend block for entering same values in psets or psets with thesame name

 ### Current task list

 [x]sort out the navigation to library and/or component from composite